webplatform/docs-wpd/Community/Meetings/General/2014/0819_raw_mtg_notes/index.md

 shepazu: Maybe Dave you could prioritize the HTML pages?

-**ACTION** Have Dave assess the work required to improve noticably the quality of the HTML pages for the joint event.
+''ACTION'' Have Dave assess the work required to improve noticably the quality of the HTML pages for the joint event.

 shepazu: anything else?